fossabot/Deploy_DDS/README.md

 alias IDprediction="pwd>~/path to/Data_driven_Kinetics/filelocation.txt && Run.sh"

+**Example:**
-Example: - If you kept app in ./home directory
+If you have kept the folder in ./home directory then configure .bashrc with following command:

-##Ignition delay Finder
+\#Package command Finder:

 export CLEANCODE="~/Data_driven_Kinetics/"